TZacksEG/3commas-Smart-Trades-helpers/README.md

 **

 The Take profit matter has 2 options
-* **Fixed Tps** ( adjustable in the script ) you can set whatever % of tps you want exmple : 2% and 5% and 10% etc
+* **Fixed Tps** ( adjustable in the script ) you can set whatever % of tps you want exmple : 2% and 5% and 10% etc up to 5 Tp's
 * **Risk-Reward Ratio** , it calculate your profit automaticlly using the value of the stoploss used in the trade ..

-Default is 1 to 2.4 RR so you lose 1 dollar to earn $2.4
+**Default RR is 1 to 2.4 RR so you lose 1 dollar to earn $2.4 **

 there are 2 different scripts